Travel guides to SpainGuide to Badajoz

 Merida is the only city in Spain which is capital of its Autonomous Region without being the capital city of its own Province.
 It is a jewel of a city for anyone interested in Roman history and culture, although one can't help wishing that the wealth of monuments were better cared-for.
 The town has a sense of decay, abandon and potential excessive real estate speculation which needs to be addressed by the local and regional authorities as soon as possible.

-Travelling to Badajoz?
+Travelling to Lanzarote?
 The following links may also be useful

-Guides to provinces bordering with Badajoz and Beautiful places in Spain nearby
+Guides provinces bordering with Badajoz and beautiful places in Spain nearby

 Other useful links